ruby/debug/CONTRIBUTING.md

 $ rake
 ```

-to reflect the change on `README.md`.
+to reflect the changes on `README.md`.

 ### When to re-generate `README.md`